sayarcanjo/sayarcanjo/README.md

 ###

-<p align="left">Eco Race is a digital game in the "serious games" category, which is part of a project called "Eco Causa" developed by students at the Federal University of Cariri.
+<p align="left">Eco Race is a digital game in the "serious games" category, which is part of a project called "Eco Causa" developed by students at Universidade Federal do Cariri-UFCA.
 The game is an endless race game and aims to teach players about the correct disposal of electronic waste in a fun way.
 To access the game: https://ecoracedownload.netlify.app/</p>

 ###